Evin Crowley

 Evin Crowley (born 5 December 1945) is an actress from Northern Ireland.
 She started as a Lyric Player at the home of Mary O'Malley and her husband (later to become the Lyric Theatre, Belfast).

 Career

 Crowley first appeared on stage from the mid-to-late 1960s.

 In 1970, she made her television debut in The Sinners, playing the part of Sister Magdalene.
 In the same year, she played Moureen in David Lean's Ryan's Daughter.
 Her role was memorable as a mischief-making hussy.
 In the following year, Evin was Nominated for a BAFTA Film Award (Best Supporting Actress) for her role in Ryan's Daughter.

 Notable television roles also include that of scullery maid Emily in Upstairs, Downstairs, where Crowley was critically praised for her performance in the episode I Dies from Love, wherein; she falls for a footman from another home, and is rejected.

-Crowley also played Biddy Hall in the ABC historical drama Ban Hall (1975).
+Crowley also played Biddy Hall in the ABC historical drama Ben Hall (1975).